 Wicks that are bent or too long when lit can result in uneven melting, flickering and leave a film of black soot in the air.

-Use a hair blow dryer on low heat to blow on the center of the wax until it melts and spreads evenly.
+Use a hair blow dryer on low heat and blow on the center of the unlit candle wax until it melts and spreads evenly.

-You can wrap the candle in aluminum foil tucking the edges around the rim to leave an opening for the the center.
+You can wrap the unlit candle in aluminum foil tucking the edges around the rim of the vessel to leave an opening for the the center.
 Now light the candle.
 After a couple of hours, the wax should melt and even out to the surface of the vessel.

 Avoid placing candles in draft areas, near flammable fabrics or in proximity of children or pet’s reach.